rune/rune/docs/docs/advanced/server-side-logic.md

 ## Editor Integration

-If you use [ESLint](https://eslint.org/), you can get warnings for potentially unsafe code directly in your editor!
+Rune has created an eslint plugin to give warnings for potentially unsafe code directly in your editor!
+If you're using the Rune quickstart template created using `npx rune-games-cli@latest create`, then this eslint plugin is already set up for you.
+If not, then follow the steps below.

 First, install the Rune eslint plugin: